ksh277/pixel1/replit.md

-# AllThatPrinting E-commerce Platform
+# 픽셀굿즈야 pixelgoods E-commerce Platform

 ## Overview

-AllThatPrinting is a full-stack Korean-style e-commerce web application for custom printing services.
+픽셀굿즈야 pixelgoods is a full-stack Korean-style e-commerce web application for custom printing services.
 The platform allows users to create personalized merchandise including acrylic keychains, stickers, t-shirts, phone cases, and other custom printed items.
 Built with React, TypeScript, and modern web technologies, it provides a comprehensive solution for both customers and administrators.

 ## User Preferences